thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 tags: [Accessibility, React, TypeScript, Hooks]
 ---

-Creating web applications with accessibility in mind is essential.
-It's about making sure everyone can use your applications effectively, including people with disabilities.
-Regrettably, it's estimated that only about 3% of the web is accessible.
+Creating web applications with a focus on accessibility is not just a nice-to-have, it's a necessity.
+It ensures that your applications are usable by everyone, regardless of their abilities.
+Alarmingly, it's approximated that a mere 3% of the internet is truly accessible.

-I've found myself frequently dealing with modals in my work recently, and I thought it'd be helpful to share what I've learned.
-Not just for others, but also as a way for me to reinforce my understanding and have a ready reference for the future.
+In my recent work, modals have been a recurrent theme.
+I thought it would be beneficial to not only share my discoveries but also to solidify my understanding and have a personal reference handy for the future.

-So, in this guide, I'll share how to create accessible modal dialogs using React and TypeScript.
-We'll build a hands-on example including building our own custom React Hook.
+In this guide, I'll walk you through creating an accessible modal dialog using React and TypeScript.
+We'll dive into a practical example, including the construction of our very own custom React Hook.

 ## Prerequisites

-Before proceeding, ensure that you have <ExternalLink href='https://nodejs.org/'>Node.js</ExternalLink> and <ExternalLink href='https://npmjs.com/'>npm</ExternalLink> installed on your machine.
-We'll use <ExternalLink href='https://vitejs.dev/guide/'>Vite</ExternalLink>, a modern frontend build tool developed by Evan You, the creator of Vue.js.
-It's simple, efficient, and perfect for our use case.
-These techniques should apply to any modern React framework or app developed using functional, client components (these specific techniques are not compatible with React's new <ExternalLink href='https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components'>Server Components</ExternalLink>, though core accessibility requirements are the same).
-Also, we will use <ExternalLink href='https://www.typescriptlang.org/'>Typescript</ExternalLink>, a statically typed superset of JavaScript that provides optional static typing.
-This guide assumes that you do have a basic understanding of React (and React Hooks), TypeScript, and CSS.
+Before we jump in, there are some prerequisites.
+Make sure you have <ExternalLink href='https://nodejs.org/'>Node.js</ExternalLink> and <ExternalLink href='https://npmjs.com/'>npm</ExternalLink> installed on your machine.
+We'll be using <ExternalLink href='https://vitejs.dev/guide/'>Vite</ExternalLink>, a modern and efficient frontend build tool brought to you by Evan You, the creator of Vue.js.
+It's streamlined, fast, and perfect for our use case.
+The techniques demonstrated here are applicable to any modern React project using functional, client components (note that these specific techniques aren't compatible with React's new <ExternalLink href='https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components'>Server Components</ExternalLink>, although the core accessibility requirements still apply).
+Furthermore, we'll be employing <ExternalLink href='https://www.typescriptlang.org/'>Typescript</ExternalLink>, a statically-typed superset of JavaScript that introduces optional static typing to the language.
+This guide presumes you have a foundational understanding of React (and React Hooks), TypeScript, and CSS.

 ## Setting up the Project

-Create project using the react-ts template by running:
+Create project using the Vite react-ts template by running:

 ```
 npm create vite@latest react-modal-ts --template react-ts